 - --benchmark-min-time=SECONDS Minimum time per round in seconds.
-Default: '0.000005' - --benchmark-max-time=SECONDS Maximum run time per test it will be repeated until this total time is reached.
+Default: '0.0000005' - --benchmark-max-time=SECONDS Maximum run time per test it will be repeated until this total time is reached.
 It may be exceeded if test function is very slow or -benchmark-min-rounds is large (it takes precedence).
-Default: '1.0' - --benchmark-min-rounds=NUM Minimum rounds, even if total time would exceed -max-time.
-Default: 5 - --benchmark-timer=FUNC Timer to use when measuring time.
-Default: 'time.perf_counter' - --benchmark-calibration-precision=NUM Precision to use when calibrating number of iterations.
+Default: '1.0' - --benchmark-min-rounds=NUM Minimum rounds, even if total time would exceed max-time.
+Default: 5 - --benchmark-sort=COL Column to sort on.
+Can be one of: 'min', 'max', 'mean' or 'stddev'.
+Default: 'min' - --benchmark-group-by=LABEL How to group tests.
+Can be one of: 'group', 'name', 'fullname', 'func', 'fullfunc' or 'param'.
+Default: 'group' - --benchmark-timer=FUNC Timer to use when measuring time.
+Default: 'time.perf\counter' - --benchmark-calibration-precision=NUM Precision to use when calibrating number of iterations.
 Precision of 10 will make the timer look 10 times more accurate, at a cost of less precise measure of deviations.
 Default: 10